JeremiahKaren/35percent.github.io/major-schemes.md

 ---
 layout: page
-title: "Major Schemes"
+title: Major Schemes
+subtitle: >-
-subtitle: "Major developments approved in Southwark and their contribution to local housing need"
+  Major developments approved in Southwark and their contribution to local housing need
 published: true
 ---
 The last ten years has seen a flurry of high-profile, high-density, high-rise developments approved in Southwark - but how have they benefitted the local community?
 The following table shows a number of major schemes approved (all but one by the current Labour administration) and the number of social rented homes provided in each development.